Pepper Face Plant (Peperomia obtusifolia) Care Indoors, Propagation and Common Problems

 Maintain the soil moist until new growth emerges and there is substantial growth on the cuttings.

-Transfer the rooted Baby Rubber Plant stem cuttings to individual pots and begin routine care.
+Transfer the new plants to individual pots and begin routine care.
 For a fuller plant, transfer several cuttings into one pot.

 Pepper Face Plant, Peperomia obtusifolia

-Pepper Face Plant (Peperomia obtusifolia) problems include brown leaf tips, dropping leaves, dull leaves, wilting, diseases and pests among others.
+Peperomia obtusifolia (Pepper Face Peperomia) problems are dropping leaves, plant dying, drooping leaves, brown leaf tips, dull leaves, diseases and pests among others.
 Keep reading for more on these problems and how to solve them.

 Dropping leaves